 Welcome to our website.
-Ethical Farming Ireland is a new group established to campaign for improved conditions for farm animals that also benefit our environment.
+Ethical Farming Ireland is a group run by a small number of volunteers, established to campaign for improved conditions for farm animals that also benefit our environment.
 Our mission is to promote sustainable, ethical farming methods whilst standing against animal cruelty, specifically factory farming and live animal export.
+We also encourage a move to more plant-based foods, as current levels of consumption of animal produce are not sustainable.

 Our food system is broken.
 Since the end of the second world war, farming has become more intensified with little regard to either the welfare of the animals being farmed or the devastating impact on our planet.